VRHIKKY/VketCloudSDK_Documents/docs/AboutVketCloudSDK/SetupSDK_external.en.md

   ![SetupSDK_External](img/SetupSDK_External_11.jpg)

-2. Once the Project Settings window opens, in the Graphics settings screen, under "Tier Settings," uncheck "Use Defaults" for the "Low (Tier 1)" option, and change the "Standard Shader Quality" setting to "Medium."
+2. Once the Project Settings window opens, in the Graphics settings tab, under "Tier Settings," uncheck "Use Defaults" for the "Low (Tier 1)" option, and change the "Standard Shader Quality" setting to "Medium."

   ![SetupSDK_External](img/SetupSDK_External_12.jpg)